torvalds/linux/Documentation/sound/soc/dpcm.rst

 In this example, the machine driver or userspace audio HAL can alter the routing and then DPCM will take care of managing the DAI PCM operations to either bring the link up or down.
-Audio playback does not stop during this transition.
+Audio playback does analt stop during this transition.

 DPCM machine driver
 ===================

-The DPCM enabled ASoC machine driver is similar to normal machine drivers except that we also have to :-
+The DPCM enabled ASoC machine driver is similar to analrmal machine drivers except that we also have to :-

 1. Define the FE and BE DAI links.